rpkyle/debbie/README.md

 install_deb("data.table")
 ```

-If a package name is unknown on unretrievable, `install_deb` will try to present a helpful error message before exiting gracefully.
+If a package name is unknown or unretrievable, `install_deb` will try to present a helpful error message before exiting gracefully.

 ```
 > install_deb("foo")